marijnh/Eloquent-JavaScript/14_dom.md

 {{index "position (CSS)", "relative positioning", "top (CSS)", "left (CSS)", "absolute positioning"}}

 The `position` style property influences layout in a powerful way.
 It has a default value of `static`, meaning the element sits in its normal place in the document.
 When it is set to `relative`, the element still takes up space in the document, but now the `top` and `left` style properties can be used to move it relative to that normal place.
 When `position` is set to `absolute`, the element is removed from the normal document flow—that is, it no longer takes up space and may overlap with other elements.
-Its `top` and `left` properties can be used to absolutely position it relative to the top-left corner of the nearest enclosing element whose `position` property isn't `static`, or relative to the document if no such enclosing element exists.
+Its `top` and `left` properties can be used to absolutely position it relative to the upper-left corner of the nearest enclosing element whose `position` property isn't `static`, or relative to the document if no such enclosing element exists.

 {{index [animation, "spinning cat"]}}